Listed below are some of the most frequently asked questions about the CPPS credentialing process.

 A practice exam is available for purchase here.
 Note: this is also referred to as the self-assessement exam (SAE), described above.
 The practice exam should be regarded as a diagnostic tool to assess strengths and weaknesses, rather than a study guide for the examination.
 Upon purchase, the practice exam is available for a period of 60 days from the date of purchase, or until all 50 questions have been answered.
 At the time of completion, candidates receive a numerical score for each content area, as well as a summary including each question in its entirety, along with their response and the correct answer for each.

-The IHI/NPSF Online Patient Safety Curriculum is an important foundational course in patient safety science, but it is not meant to be preparatory for the exam.
+The IHI Open School Patient Safety Curriculum is an important foundational course in patient safety science, but it is not meant to be preparatory for the exam.

-If you test on computer, you receive a score report indicating pass/fail status at the conclusion of the test session.
-If you take a paper-and-pencil examination, your score report is mailed from our testing center, AMP, approximately 6–8 weeks after the test date.
+If you test in-person at a center within the United States, you receive a score report indicating pass/fail status at the conclusion of the test session.
+If you test in-person at a center outside of the United States, you will recieve your score report in the mail from our testing partner, PSI, within approximately 6-8 weeks of your exam date.

 For those who pass the examination, CBPPS recognizes certified status with a mailed certificate and a certification pin.